adrocic/fargo-crime-map/README.md

 1. Set up your deployment environment.
 2. Build the frontend:
-   - Navigate to the frontend directory: `cd frontend`
+   - Navigate to the frontend directory: `cd fargo-crime-map`
-   - Run the build command: `npm run build`
+   - Run the build command: `yarn build`
 3. Deploy the built frontend files to your deployment environment.
 4. Set up a server for the backend code and deploy it.